OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Related Work

-Procedural generation~\citep{cityengine,musgrave1989synthesis,cordonnier2017authoring,raistrick2023infinite,infinitegen,yu2011make,deitke2022️,feng2023layoutgpt} automatically creates 3D scenes based on predefined rules or constraints.
+Procedural generation creates 3D scenes based on predefined rules or constraints.
 These methods are scalable and widely used in domains such as gaming, urban planning, and architecture, but often lack diversity and realism due to their rule-based nature.
-Representative works include CityEngine~\citep{cityengine}, which uses grammar-based rules for urban layouts, and Infinigen~\citep{infinitegen}, which integrates terrain, material, and creature generators to produce diverse natural environments.
+Representative works include CityEngine~\cite{cityengine}, which uses grammar-based rules for urban layouts, and InfiniGen~\cite{infinitegen}, which integrates terrain, material, and creature generators to produce diverse environments.

-Image- and video-based methods bridge 2D inputs and 3D representations~\citep{immersegen,mvdiffusion,vividdream,4real,li20244k4dgen,zhang2024taming,li20233d,hollein2023text2room,zhang2024text2nerf,yu2024wonderjourney}.
-Image-based approaches reconstruct 3D scenes from single or sequential images using outpainting or depth estimation, with works like ImmerseGAN~\citep{immersegen} and MVDiffusion~\citep{mvdiffusion} generating panoramas for scene synthesis.
-Video-based methods leverage temporal information to ensure coherent dynamic scenes, exemplified by VividDream~\citep{vividdream} and 4Real~\citep{4real}.
+2D lifting methods bridge 2D inputs and 3D representations.
+Image-based approaches reconstruct 3D scenes from single or sequential images using outpainting or depth estimation, with works like ImmerseGAN~\cite{immersegen} and MVDiffusion~\cite{mvdiffusion} generating panoramas for scene synthesis.
+Video-based methods leverage temporal information to ensure coherent dynamic scenes, exemplified by VividDream~\cite{vividdream} and 4Real~\cite{4real}.
 These methods emphasize appearance generation, relying on off-the-shelf depth estimators for geometry while neglecting intrinsic properties such as albedos, normals, and PBR materials.